Logo

 Calvin Coolidge signed the Judiciary Act of 1925 into law, allowing the Supreme Court more discretion over its workload.

-Calvin Coolidge kept a Hacker runabout boat on the Connecticut River and was often observed on the water by local boating enthusiasts.
+Calvin Coolidge kept a Hacker runabout boat on the Connecticut River, and local boating enthusiasts often observed him on the water.

 Calvin Coolidge was an honorary president of the American Foundation for the Blind, a director of New York Life Insurance Company, president of the American Antiquarian Society, and a trustee of Amherst College.